peteroupc/peteroupc.github.io/random.md

 > **Examples:** A cryptographic RNG is recommended&mdash;
 >
 > -  when generating security parameters (including encryption keys, random passwords, nonces, session identifiers, "salts", and secret values),
-> -  for the purposes of sending or receiving messages or other data securely between computers, or
+> -  for sending or receiving messages or other data securely between computers, or
 > -  whenever predicting future random outcomes would give a player or user a significant and unfair advantage (such as in multiplayer networked games).

 <a id=Noncryptographic_PRNGs></a>

 ## Noncryptographic PRNGs

 Noncryptographic PRNGs vary widely in the quality of randomness of the numbers they generate.
-For this reason, a noncryptographic PRNG should not be used&mdash;
+Therefore, a noncryptographic PRNG should not be used&mdash;

-- for information security purposes (for example, to generate random passwords, encryption keys, or other secrets),
+- for information security purposes (for example, to generate random passwords, encryption keys, or other secrets)[^5],
 - if cryptographic RNGs are fast enough for the application, or
 - if the PRNG is not _high quality_ (see "[**High-Quality RNGs: Requirements**](#High_Quality_RNGs_Requirements)").